-New Zealand’s unique and isolated environment is the home of diverse plant life that produces powerful natural compounds that have remarkable health transforming potential.
+New Zealand’s unique and isolated environment is the home of diverse plant life that produces powerful natural compounds with remarkable health properties.

-Manuka Health works in collaboration with Maori landowners across New Zealand to improve the productivity and revenue from their whenua (native land) means we can also help create jobs and support the local economy.
+Working with local communities and Maori landowners to improve the productivity and revenue from their whenua (native land) means we can also help create jobs and support the local economy.

-As part of the New Zealand Government’s ‘1 Billion Trees’ programme, Manuka Health is proud to partner with Te Roroa Farms in a long term partnership to plant Manuka in the Northland region.
+As part of the New Zealand Government’s ‘One Billion Trees’ programme, Manuka Health is proud to work with Te Roroa Farms in a long-term partnership to plant Manuka in the Northland region.

 Starting in 2018 with the planting of 55,000 native Manuka seedlings which will be able to produce Manuka honey in 3-5 years, the planting will continue over the next 10 years to cover over 500 hectares.
 Northland is known for its high grade Manuka honey which produces high levels of MGO.